 Abortion and the Law

-Most women in the Republic and Northern Ireland cannot obtain safe, legal abortion treatment in Ireland – so nearly 4,500 women travel to the UK for treatment each year.
+Until recently most women in the Republic and Northern Ireland could not obtain safe, legal abortion treatment in Ireland – so nearly 4,500 women travelled to the UK for treatment each year.

 - Abortion is legal in the UK where BPAS provides quality abortion care up to 24 weeks of pregnancy.